 As per the WSET website for Level 2, this qualification is intended for beginners wishing to learn about a wide range of wines or those seeking to build on the introductory knowledge gained with the WSET Level 1 Award in Wines.
 You’ll gain knowledge of the principal and regionally important grape varieties of the world, the regions in which they are grown, and the styles of wine they produce.
 Through a combination of tasting and theory, you’ll explore the factors that impact style and quality and learn how to describe these wines with confidence.

 WSET Level 2 in Wine happens across 3 days/classes for us, offered through Fine Vintage Ltd. Level 2 is an intermediate course and covers grape growing, winemaking, the classic grapes, tasting and so much more.
 Just like in WSET Level 1, it was in-person classes with an instructor who took us through the theory and tastings.
+If you’re interested in taking WSET courses, we took ours through Fine Vintage and had a great experience.
+Use our referral link to get 10% off your registration.

 Fine Vintage did a pretty good job outlining their pandemic protocols, so we felt there were enough measures in place for us to comfortably attend the in-person classes.
 In theory, wine tasting classes sound super fun and super easy.
 You’re just drinking wine.
 It is anything but!
 You’re tasting a lot of wine, thinking, processing, and making tasting notes for each.
 The senses will tire after a while.